 With so many different types of vans now available on the market, if you’re looking to hire one, you need to be 100% certain that you are hiring the right one for you.
-So we’ve created a few helpful pointers of things to consider, to make sure you end up with a van that accommodates for all your needs.
+So we’ve created a few helpful pointers of things to consider, to make sure you are able to answer the question ‘which is the right van for me?’

 The style of the van